interactive-fiction-class/interactive-fiction-class.github.io/homeworks/hw1/homework1.md

 ## What to submit

-Submit a PDF containing the question answers.
+Submit a PDF to Gradescope containing the answers to the questions.